rvpanoz/luna/README.md

 `npm start`

-Start the development server and run the app in development mode:
+Start the development server and run the application in development mode:

 `npm run dev`